Andrew Marr: The Andrew Marr Show and other programmes

 The Prime Minister responded: "No. I think this is the sort of questioning which is all too often entering the lexicon of British politics."
 Marr was later heavily criticised by Labour politicians, the media and fellow political journalists for what was described as a vague question which relied on its source being a single entry on a political blog.
 In a later interview with Krishnan Guru-Murthy of Channel 4 News, John Ward, the author of the Not Born Yesterday blog, stated that he had no proof to back up the claim.

 In 2010, Marr presented a series, Andrew Marr's Megacities, examining the life, development and challenges of some of the largest cities in the world.

 In early 2012, Marr presented The Diamond Queen, a three-part TV series on BBC One looking at the life and reign of Queen Elizabeth II in the run-up to the main celebrations of her Diamond Jubilee.

 In 2012, Marr presented an eight-part series on BBC One entitled Andrew Marr's History of the World, in conjunction with the Open University.

 Following the death of former Prime Minister Margaret Thatcher on 8 April 2013, Marr narrated a memorial documentary, Margaret Thatcher: Prime Minister.

 Theresa May gave her first interview as Prime Minister with Andrew Marr.

 On an 8 April 2018, BBC Sunday news programme Marr said "lots of Palestinian kids" were killed by Israeli forces.
 The journalist and campaigner Jonathan Sacerdoti complained that the statement was misleading and false.
 BBC management ruled that Marr breached editorial guidelines, that the statement lacked any evidence and "risked misleading audiences on a material point".

 Marr portrayed himself in the 2018 BBC series Bodyguard, interviewing Keeley Hawes' character Julie Montague, and wrote an opinion piece for The Guardian about his decision to do so.

 On 1 December 2019, Marr interviewed British Prime Minister Boris Johnson and discussed Islamic terrorist Usman Khan, perpetrator of the 2019 London Bridge stabbing.
 Marr claimed the government had done nothing since 2010 to tighten the rules on sentencing for terrorist offences, implying that Johnson could have stopped Khan's early release.
 In reality, Johnson's government had lengthened the minimum early release, and in Khan's case any legislation would have needed to be retrospective anyhow.
 The BBC Editorial Complaints Unit therefore found that Marr had misled viewers on two counts.

+In 2020, Marr presented a ten-part series called, Great Paintings of the World with Andrew Marr on Channel 5 in the UK.